PowerShell/Modules/Modules/Microsoft.PowerShell.SecretsManagement/README.md

 The method/functions take the same parameters, including optional additional parameters, and return the same object(s).

 - Get-Secret
-Input Parameters: Name, AdditionalParameters
+Input Parameters: Name, VaultName, AdditionalParameters
 Output: Secret object
 - Get-SecretInfo
-Input Parameters: Filter, AdditionalParameters
+Input Parameters: Filter, VaultName, AdditionalParameters
 Output: PSObject with two properties: Name, TypeName
 - Set-Secret
-Input Parameters: Name, Secret, AdditionalParameters
+Input Parameters: Name, Secret, VaultName, AdditionalParameters
 Output: True on success, False otherwise
 - Remove-Secret
-Input Parameters: Name, AdditionalParameters
+Input Parameters: Name, VaultName, AdditionalParameters
 Output: True on success, False otherwise
+- Test-Vault
+Input Parameters VaultName, AdditionalParameters
+Output: True for valid vault, False otherwise

 You have to be careful with PowerShell script functions, because there are many ways for objects to be added to the output pipeline and the Secrets Management module expects very specific output objects from the functions.
 Make sure your script implementation does not inadvertently insert spurious objects to the pipeline, which will confuse the Secrets Management module.